wjzhengsh/keymgmt/keyprotect_manage_access_api.md

 ## Creating a new access policy
 {: #create_policy}

-To enable access control for a specific key, you can send a request to {{site.data.keyword.Bluemix_notm}} Identity and Access Management by running the following command.
+To enable access control for a specific key, you can send a request to {{site.data.keyword.iamshort}} by running the following command.
 Repeat the command for each access policy.

 ```cURL
 curl -X POST \